 InceptionV1 architecture.
 We give a high-level overview of InceptionV1 [SLJ15] (GoogLeNet), the neural network architecture employed in this paper.
-However, our framework is not restricted by the specific architecture of a neural network.
-InceptionV1 is a CNN that won the ImageNet Large-Scale Visual Recognition Challenge for image classification in 2014.
+However, our framework is not restricted to the specific architecture of a neural network.
+InceptionV1 is a CNN that won the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC) for image classification in 2014.
 It was trained on ImageNet ILSVRC [DDS09].
-ImageNet consists of over 15 millions labeled high-resolution images with roughly 22,000 classes/categories while ILSVRC takes a subset of ImageNet of around 1000 images in each of 1000 classes, for a total of 1.2 million training images, 50,000 validation images, and 100,000 testing images.
-The highlights of InceptionV1 architecture include the use of 1×1 convolution, inception modules, and global average pooling.
+ImageNet consists of over 15 million labeled high-resolution images with roughly 22K classes/categories.
+ILSVRC takes a subset of ImageNet of around 1K images in each of 1K classes, for a total of 1 million training images, 50K validation images, and 100K testing images.
+The highlights of InceptionV1 architecture include the use of 1×1 convolutions, inception modules, and global average pooling.
 The 1×1 convolution from NIN (networks in networks) [LCY14] is used to reduce dimensionality (and computation) prior to expensive convolutions with larger image patches.
 A new level of organization is introduced in the form of the inception module, which combines different types of convolutions for the same input and stacking all the outputs on top of each other.
-InceptionV1 contains 9 inception modules, each composed of multiple convolution layers.
+InceptionV1 contains nine inception modules, each composed of multiple convolution layers.

 The demo version of TopoAct explores the activations of the last layer of each inception module.
-The module names such as mixed3a, mixed3b are shortened as 3a, 3b, etc. This choice is well-aligned with previous literature on visual exploration of InceptionV1 [OMS17, OSJ18, HPRC19, CAS19].
+The module names such as mixed3a, mixed3b are shortened as 3a, 3b, etc. This choice is well aligned with previous literature on visual exploration of InceptionV1 [OMS17, OSJ18, HPRC20, CAS19].

 ResNet architecture.
-To demonstrate the generality of topological structures observed across different neural network architectures, we also apply TopoAct to activation vectors from a ResNet.
-Residual Networks or ResNets [HZRS16] were one of first neural network architectures that enabled training extremely deep neural networks with up to 1000 layers.
+To demonstrate the generality of topological structures observed across different neural network architectures, we also apply TopoAct to activation vectors from a ResNet model.
+Residual Network or ResNet [HZRS16] was one of first neural network architectures that enabled training extremely deep neural networks with up to 1K layers.
 A neural network N_D of depth D is a subnetwork of any network N{D+K} of depth D+k, k > 0.
-Theoretically, N{D+K} should be capable of learning any function that N_D can learn by setting the k layers to an identity mapping, and thus have performance at least as good as the smaller network.
+Theoretically, N{D+K} should be capable of learning any function that N_D can learn by setting the extra k layers to an identity mapping, and thus perform at least as well as the smaller network.
 In practice, however, increasing layers beyond a certain depth leads to a sharp degradation in performance (higher training error and lower classification accuracy on the test set) even when normalization schemes are used for both initialization and intermediate representations.
-ResNets overcome this problem by adding "shortcut" connections to a layer that adds the output from layer k to the input of layer k + i where i is usually 2.
+ResNet overcomes this problem by adding "shortcut" connections to a layer that adds the output from layer k to the input of layer k+iwhere i is usually 2.